 To be honest, it seems stupid to me to waste resources (such as people’s time and organization’s money) by making employees participate long meetings where some can’t find any touch-points with the topics.

-Harvard Business Review even offers a meeting cost calculator (that also has a free mobile app) that enables people to calculate cost of the meetings.
+Harvard Business Review even offers a meeting cost calculator (that also has a free mobile app) that enables people to calculate the cost of the meetings.
 So next time when you find yourself stuck in the long and boring meeting send this calculator to the organizer of that meeting and let him/her do the math.

 OK, so we can conclude that too many meetings are waste of time and money and make our people unhappy.
 How to solve that?
 Well, there are different ways how to lead meetings and make them more efficient.
 But this is not the topic of this post.
-This post has different purpose; I want to give you some ideas how to make meetings more interesting and useful.
+This post has a different purpose; I want to give you some ideas how to make meetings more interesting and useful.
 Basically, how to do multitasking during the meetings.

 So what I mean by that; for instance, next time when you have a team meeting or you are planning a meeting with your business partner consider to have the meeting in Starbucks or schedule a business lunch.

-Do you have people in your team who need to do a lot of commuting?
+Do you have people on your team who need to do a lot of commuting?
 Safety first, of course!
 But why not to let these people participate in the meeting on their way to work or back home?

 And there are also other ways to do multitasking during the meetings.
 For instance, you can promote walking meetings.
 We all know that sitting is the new smoking.
 So why don’t you ask your team to take a nice walk together during the next meeting?

 Walking meeting is something that I myself use the most at the moment.
-Whenever there is a meeting coming up where I need or should participate, I take my baby, my stroller, my phone and headphones and out I go.
+Whenever there is a meeting coming up where I need or should participate, I take my baby, my stroller, my phone, and headphones and out I go.
 Love it!

 We struggle to find work/life balance, so to have a hobby or to work out is the last thing that we can afford because we are always busy.
-There are different sport activities that let us do business and sports together.
+There are different sports activities that let us do business and sports together.
 Be different; think out of the box!.

-We Estonians love sauna, so why won’t you be like Estonian and have a discussion or a think tank in the steam room instead of meeting room?
+We Estonians love sauna, so why won’t you be like Estonian and have a discussion or a think tank in the steam room instead of the meeting room?
 Yes, you probably can’t take any notes, so what?